hamkerlab/Dinkelbach2022_ANNarchyAutoTuning/README.md

     - for multiple data points you can simply re-run the same configuration multiple times as the results will be written continuously in a file (please see *run.sh* for an example)

+    - the figure is created with the command: python plot_cpu [number rows=int] [number columns=int] [target_folder].
+Please note, that the script expects data which was collected with enabled and disabled SIMD.

-    - to recreate the figure from the article, you might want to use *sh run_cpu.sh* and then *python plot_cpu.py* this will create Figure 3.
+    - to recreate the figure from the article, you might want to use *sh run_cpu.sh* and then *python plot_cpu.py [target_folder]* this will create Figure 3.

 - Figure 4: